pysal/access/docs/index.rst

 Spatial Access for PySAL
 ========================

-Wether you work with data in health, retail, employment or other domains, spatial accessibility measures help you identify potential spatial mismatches between the supply and demand of services.
-Spatial access measures indicate how close demand locations are to supply locations.
+Wether you work with data in health, retail, employment or other domains, spatial accessibility measures help identify potential spatial mismatches between the supply and demand of services.
+They indicate how close demand locations are to supply locations.

 We built this package for several reasons:

-- to make a new spatial access metric available,
+- to make the new spatial access metric (RAAM) available,
 - to allow for easy comparison between RAAM and classic spatial access models,
 - to support spatial access research at scale by making pre-computed travel time matrices available and sharing code for computing new matrices at scale, and
-- to allow users who prefer a point-and-click interface to obtain spatial access results for their data using our web app (for US states)
+- to allow users who prefer a point-and-click interface to obtain spatial access results for their data using our web app (for US).

-This PySAL package implements our new measure that simultaneously accounts for congestion at the destination and travel time:
+This PySAL package implements our new measure that simultaneously accounts for travel time and congestion at the destination:

 - Rational Agent Access Model (RAAM) (Saxon and Snow 2019, :cite:`2019_saxon_snow_raam`).

-Here is an example of the results of the RAAM model: It shows, compared to the national average, how much more or less spatially accessible each Census tract is to primary care.
+Here is an example of the results of the RAAM model: It shows how spatially accessible each Census tract is to primary care, compared to the national average.
 Darker blue areas have better spatial access (below-average travel costs) while darker red areas have worse spatial access (above average travel costs).

 .. image:: _static/images/full_us.jpg
    :width: 100%